Social Media Guidelines

 What you write is your responsibility.
 Refrain from using profane, libelous and slanderous language, and do not post inappropriate comments.

 If you are using social media in your capacity as a member of the college community, posts should remain professional and reflect your role with the college.
-In order to ensure accuracy and consistency, negative comments or questions on college-related issues should be referred to the Office of Communications and Government Relations by direct message @SUNYEmpire, by phone at ext.
+In order to ensure accuracy and consistency, negative comments or questions on college-related issues should be referred to the Office of Communications and Marketing by direct message @SUNYEmpire, by phone at ext.
 2494, or by email to firstname.lastname@example.org.

 Social media sites are public.